Get important education news and analysis delivered straight to your inbox

 In doing so, he joined more than 108,000 other students who withdrew from Georgia’s public colleges and universities between 2013 and 2015 with thousands of dollars in federal student debt but no degree.

-These former students have few prospects for well-paying jobs, yet the loans they racked up mean that making a decent wage is even more imperative.
+These former students have few prospects for well-paying jobs, yet because of the loans they racked up, making a decent wage is even more imperative.
 But many find themselves working in warehouses, as Bowie does, or retail jobs, scraping by to make monthly loan payments.
 And many, like Bowie, may want to go back to school but can’t because they’ve defaulted or they fear of sliding further into debt.

-“You’re in purgatory,” said Nicole Smith, chief economist at Georgetown University’s Center on Education and the Workforce.
+“You’re in purgatory,” said Nicole Smith, vice president of Georgetown University’s Center on Education and the Workforce.
 “You have this extra burden and debt on you that cannot be written off.
-Because you don’t have the higher credential, you’re not going to be able to get the job to pay it.
+Because you don’t have the higher credential you’re not going to be able to get the job to pay it.
 It’s a significant problem.”

 The numbers of students with school debt but no degree are large enough that the financial impact goes beyond individual struggles and weighs on the state’s economy.
-By 2025, more than 60 percent of Georgia jobs will require some kind of post-secondary education, and now only 45 percent of the state’s young adults meet that criterion.
+By 2025, more than 60 percent of Georgia jobs will require a post-secondary degree, and now only 36 percent of residents over the age of 25 have one.

 Growing up in the Bankhead section of Atlanta, Bowie always saw college as a way out of poverty, not something that would confine him to it further.
 “I was never unaware that we were poor, and I always thought college was the exit ticket for it,” said Bowie, 24.